simonsruggi/Restocks-Payment-Checker/README.md

-# Restocks Payment Checker
+# Restocks.net Payment Checker
+Everybody know that Restocks.net is taking too long to elaborate payments, that's why I created this useful tool.

-Restocks Payment Checker is a simple tool designed to check the status of restocks payments.
+Restocks.net Payment Checker is a simple tool designed to check the status of restocks payments.
 It helps you keep track of the payments you have received.

 ## Installation